msecrist-couchbase/smallcb-training-capella/README.md

 iframe for run output also needs google analytics, so html instead of text/plain?

-stats?
+should we also dump stats to S3 occasionally?

-  keep average time of restarts, for fake/estimated progress/ETA bars? do we dump stats to logs or S3 occasionally?
+keep average time of restarts, for fake/estimated progress/ETA bars? or, "we are under heavy load" messages?

 DNS, ELB & subdomains?